-All accepted abstracts will be awarded space for display throughout the conference and adjudication during the poster session at 14:00 on Monday 2nd October 2017.
+All accepted abstracts will be awarded space for display throughout the conference and adjudication during the poster session at the meeting.

 Delegates will present their posters and receive feedback during adjudication.
 Judges will consider the work presented in terms of: